Puri–Ahmedabad Express

 The 12843 / 12844 Puri–Ahmedabad Express is a Superfast Express train of Indian Railways – East Coast Railways zone that runs between Puri and Ahmedabad Junction in India.

 It operates as train number 12843 from Puri to Ahmedabad Junction and as train number 12844 in the reverse direction, serving the states of Odisha, Andhra Pradesh, Chhattisgarh, Maharashtra & Gujarat.

 Coaches

-The 12843/44 Puri–Ahmedabad Express presently has 1 AC 2 tier, 3 AC 3 tier, 9 Sleeper class, 7 Second Class seating & 2 SLR (Seating cum Luggage Rake) coaches.
+The 12843/44 Puri–Ahmedabad Express presently has 1 AC 2 tier, 5 AC 3 tier, 8 Sleeper class, 5 Second Class seating coaches.

 As with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-The 12843/44 Puri–Ahmedabad Express covers the distance of 2130 kilometres in 37 hours 55 mins as 12843 Puri–Ahmedabad Express (56.18 km/hr) & in 38 hrs 55 mins as 12844 Ahmedabad–Puri Express (54.73 km/hr).
+The 12843/44 Puri–Ahmedabad Express covers the distance of 2137 kilometres in 37 hours 55 mins as 12843 Puri–Ahmedabad Express (56.18 km/h) and in 38 hrs 55 mins as 12844 Ahmedabad–Puri Express (54.73 km/h).

-As the average speed of the train is above 55 km/hr, as per Indian Railways rules, its fare includes a Superfast surcharge.
+As the average speed of the train is above 55 km/h, as per Indian Railways rules, its fare includes a Superfast surcharge.